nilmtk/nilm_metadata/docs/source/dataset_metadata.rst

 MeterDevice
 -----------

-Metadata describing each model of electricity meter used in the dataset.
+Metadata describing every model of meter used in the dataset.
 (Please note that `ElecMeter`_ is used for representing individual *instances* of meters in a building whilst ``MeterDevice`` is used to represent information common to all instances of a specific make and model of meter).
+Think of this section as a catalogue of meter models used in the dataset.

 * Location in YAML: ``meter_devices.yaml``
 * Location in HDF5: ``store.root._v_attrs.metadata`` in ``meter_devices``